hfboyce/tableau_course/_build/html/_sources/intro.md

 #### Theory

-- What should you absolutely not do?
-Data Science Ducks
-- Common pitfalls (8-10 examples)
-- A game of Good vs Evil
-- Best practices
-- Storytelling
+- Why are EDAs important?
+- How to approach an EDA?
+(Exercise)
+- Conclusion and next steps in an EDA

 ### Tableau Applications

+- Grouping
+- Sets, filters, slicing
+- Facetting
-- Chloropleth map
+- Chloropleth map (if time -advanced)
 - Calculations -> string conversions
 - Calculations - converting to booleans
 - Not every EDA will make it in the Dashboard
 - Joining, unions
-- Titles
 - Trend lines
 - Forecasting